seungjaeryanlee/endtoend.ai/_posts/slowpapers/2018-11-01-exploration-by-random-network-distillation.md

 * *Large-Scale Study of Curiosity-Driven Learning* (Burda et al., 2018) [[Arxiv]](https://arxiv.org/abs/1808.04355) [[Paper]]({{absolute_url}}/papers/large-scale-study-of-curiosity-driven-learning.pdf)

 <hr/>

-This is a part of the [**Slow Papers**](/slowpapers) series that peruses each selected paper slowly to gain a deeper understanding of the paper.

 This review was first presented the reading group of Reinforcement Learning Intelligence (RLI).
 Thank you to the members for helpful feedback.